huangk/RestAPI/README.md

 # A sample Java REST service using Jersey and Maven and MongoDB

 The project uses Java, Maven, Mongotemplate and a JAX-RS library called Jersey to create a very simple REST API app.
-The project has been verified in Linux env.
+The project is executable and has been verified in Linux env.

 Our order consists of a reference number and a customer name.
 The app has three entry points: